Taxes When You Retire Overseas

 If you are the primary beneficiary of your spouse's 401(k), you should be able to either keep it as an inherited IRA or roll it over into your own IRA.
 In such a situation, you will only pay tax on any amounts you withdraw.
 A rollover (assuming it is done correctly) is not a taxable event.
-But you have to make sure the 401(k) plan processes this correctly.
-You should find a tax professional or advisor in your retirement home country who is familiar with both U.S. and that nation's tax regulations.
+However, it's crucial to ensure that the 401(k) plan processes this rollover correctly.
+You should find a tax professional or advisor in your country of retirement who is familiar with both local tax regulations as well as U.S. tax law.
+If done incorrectly, you could end up paying a significant amount of extra taxes as you acquire the 401(k) assets.

 Additional Resources on Taxes When You Live Overseas

 If you're thinking about retiring overseas, check out the International Living website.
 It offers a lot of information for adventurous U.S. citizens who are looking to move abroad.

-You should also thoroughly investigate a country's tax laws and any arrangements that country has with the U.S. This IRS page on "Researching Tax Treaties" is a good place to start.
+You should also thoroughly investigate a country's tax laws and any arrangements between that country and the U.S. The IRS page on "Researching Tax Treaties" is a good place to start.